 The 10th of December 2006 saw the movement of the lychgate from the old entrance to the existing cemetery which is sited on what was once known as Kiln Meadow.

 Over 100 years ago this entrance had been positioned just before a sharp bend in the Ixworth road and over the years it had now become far too dangerous for its original use.

 Consequently a decision was made that it should be moved back along the road nearer to the Six Bells crossroads and at the same time a small lay-by would also be provided for the use of visitors to the graveyard and for the vehicles that would be involved with any future internments.

 The lychgate was originally built by village craftsmen including a certain John Morley who requested that his body should be buried close to the gate when he died.
 Hopefully he would not have been too upset by the reasoning for its re-siting.

 The oak used for the lychgate was all from within the Parish into which various biblical texts have been carved.

-The whole structure was held together with wooden pegs and obviously needed very careful handling when lifting by crane from its old position to be repositioned its new foundations.
+The whole structure was held together with wooden pegs and obviously needed very careful handling when lifting by crane from its old position to be repositioned and adjusted onto its new foundations.

 The Churchyard at St Mary’s Parish Church was fully occupied by 1890 which was the date of the last burial on that site.

 Mr. John Martineau then generously gave three quarters of an acre in Kiln Meadow to accommodate all future burials.
-The cemetery has had to be enlarged on three occasions with the latest being in 2007 at the same time as the lychgate was moved exactly as planned and it was finally consecrated at 4.30pm on Sunday, June 3rd 2007.
+The cemetery has had to be enlarged on three occasions with the latest being in 2007 at the same time as the lychgate was moved exactly as planned and it was finally consecrated by the Bishop of Dunwich at 4.30pm on Sunday, June 3rd 2007.

 History of St. Mary’s